chromaui/chromatic-docs/monorepos.md

 #### With onlyStoryFiles

 The `--only-story-files` flag accepts a glob and can be specified multiple times.
-Any story files (e.g., `Example.stories.js`) which match the glob will have all of their stories captured and tested.
+Any story files (e.g., `Example.stories.js`) that match the glob will have all their stories captured and tested.

 ```shell
 npx chromatic --only-story-files "./src/components/**/.stories.js" --only-story-files "./shared/**/*.stories.js"